-The late, great Jay Thomas was a radio personality.
-You probably know him for for his television roles from a variety of shows like Cheers and Murphy Brown.
-But at the heart of it all, Jay was a storyteller.
-And Jay had the distinction of what David Letterman called the greatest talk show story of all time.
+The late, great Jay Thomas was a terrific radio personality.
+He’s best known for for television roles on shows like Cheers and Murphy Brown.
+But most of all, Jay was a storyteller.
+Thomas had the distinction of what David Letterman called the greatest talk show story of all time.

 Here’s a sample of Jay telling the story from several years.
 Watch each to hear the artistry and how Thomas tells the story, leading the audience from the start to the conclusion.

-This is also a great example of David Letterman getting the credit from someone else’s story telling talents.
-One of Letterman’s strengths was the ability to let his guests be the star.
+This is also a great example of David Letterman getting the credit from someone else’s storytelling talent.
+One of Letterman’s strengths was the ability to let guests be the star.
 He didn’t try to upstage the story.
 Instead, he leveraged the strength of great content by turning it into anticipated content.

-Letterman and Thomas had a long-term relationship that dated back to 1992.
+Letterman and Thomas had a long-term relationship that began in 1992.
 Here’s his first appearance on the show:

-Jay Thomas wa one of a kind.
-His personality jumps off the screen. but you can feel the “radio” in him.
-That naturally likable quality made him a favorite guest of one of the generations’ most loved TV talk shows.
+Jay Thomas was one of a kind.
+His personality jumps off the screen. but you can sense his radio roots.

 Thanks to Scott Sands for calling my attention to this story about Jay.